Here’s the newsflash – there is actually no ‘normal’ sex drive you must measure up to. We don’t need to want sex all the time.

 A low sex drive can and often is related to psychological issues.
 Obvious ones include stress, depression, and anxiety.
 But there are others that might be more hidden and long-term.

 Would you like to speak to an experienced and empathic counsellor about your low sex drive or relationship problems?
 Harley Therapy puts you in touch with some of London’s best sex and relationship psychotherapists.
 Not in the UK?
-Try Skype Therapy from anywhere.
+Try Online Therapy from anywhere.